Revised February 14, 2018

 The Tennessee Suicide Prevention Network (TSPN) was created to spearhead suicide prevention efforts on a statewide level.
-While suicide is the eleventh cause of death among all ages, it is the third-leading cause of death among youth aged 10-24.
+While suicide is the tenth cause of death among all ages, it is the second-leading cause of death among youth aged 10-24.
 The objective of the TSPN Youth Initiative is to lower the rate of fatal and nonfatal suicidal behaviors among youth.
 To accomplish this, each state region will engage in activities that address the public’s attitudes and knowledge about suicide and mental illness as well as suicide intervention skills.

 The objective of the Tennessee Suicide Prevention Network’s Youth Initiative is to lower the rate of these fatal and nonfatal suicidal behaviors among youth aged 10-24.
 By 2020, this program aims to reduce the ten-year average suicide attempt rate for youth aged 10-24 from 7.7 per 100,000 population to 7.0 per 100.000.
 The rate of inpatient and outpatient treatment for suicide attempt-related injuries among youth aged 10-24 will be reduced to less than 200 per 100,000 population as reflected by hospital discharge data.